Lotfullah21/api/rest_api/documents/rest-api/REST_API.md

 #### 2. stateless

-it means server does not have any any info about state of the API client who is making the call and it cannot identify who is making the request or what their previously requested data was. in fact, state is only save on client machine not on the server.
+it means server does not have any any info about state of the client who is making the call, So it cannot identify who is making the request or what their previously requested data was. in fact, state is only save on client machine not on the server. to help the server, more information should be included in an API.

 #### 3. cacheable